nye17/javelin/README.rst

 to load the continuum light curve ``con.dat`` and the Yelm light curve ``yelm.dat`` into a ``LightCurve`` object called ``javdata1``, with ``names`` as "Continuum" and "Yelm".
-The brackets ``[]`` tell JAVELIN that the two light curves should be analyzed in one set, and if you want to check out the light curves in figures just run::
+The brackets ``[]`` tell JAVELIN that the two light curves should be analyzed in one set, and if you want to look at the light curves in figures just run::

     >>>javdata1.plot()

-Note that in Python you have to keep the parentheses even no arguments are needed.
+Note that in Python you have to keep the parentheses even when no arguments are needed.

-The second type of file JAVELIN likes is a slight variant of the 3-column format, like ``loopdeloop_con.dat``, ``loopdeloop_con_y.dat``, and ``loopdeloop_con_y_z.dat`` in the current directory.
+The second type of file JAVELIN uses is a slight variant of the 3-column format, like ``loopdeloop_con.dat``, ``loopdeloop_con_y.dat``, and ``loopdeloop_con_y_z.dat`` in the current directory.
 As suggested by the names of these files, since JAVELIN usually works on several light curves